Kieran-Weaver/StarrySky/README.md

 ## Project Layout:
 - src/GL contains the graphics backend, which is currently based on OpenGL 3.x and GLFW
+- src/util contains common code that everything else uses.
+- src/file contains APIs to read and write text, memory mapped, and JSON files
 - src/core contains the physics and map system and any helper files.
 - src/game contains the game's AI and higher-level game concepts such as game mechanics.

 ## Using Starry Sky as a Library
-Parts of Starry Sky function as a standalone rendering library.
-Eventually, they will be separated from the main engine and given a different Makefile, but that is fairly low priority.
+The GL portion of Starry Sky can be used as a standalone rendering library.
+The `lib` target in the Makefile creates `build/libSSGL.a`, which contains the implementation of the GL, util, and file folders, as well as code required to use ImGui.
+The rendering library can draw 3 different types of objects: Sprites, Tilemaps, and ImGui windows.
+Both Sprites and Tilemaps are drawn using the SpriteBatch object, while ImGui windows are drawn automatically when ImGui is used.
+See include/GL/Sprite.hpp, include/GL/Tilemap.hpp, and https://github.com/ocornut/imgui for information on Sprites, Tilemaps, and ImGui respectively.

 ## Example code:
 ```C++